fahadsohrab/ssvdd/README.md

 # Subspace Support Vector Data Description

 This repository is for Subspace Support Vector Data Description (S-SVDD).
 The codes are provided as .m (matlab) files to be executed in matlab.
 The codes are provided without any warranty or gurantee.
-Download the package from [HERE](https://github.com/fahadsohrab/ssvdd/archive/main.zip), unzip and add the folder **ssvdd-main** to the path in matlab. see **demo.m** for exmaple usage.
+Download the package from [HERE](https://github.com/fahadsohrab/ssvdd/archive/main.zip), unzip and add the folder **ssvdd-main** to the path in matlab. see **SSVDDdemo.m** for exmaple usage.
 ```text
 Possible inputs to ssvddtrain()
 The first input argument is Training data